AMAZING 5-DAY GREECE ITINERARY

 - Avoid July and August at any cost.
 If you cannot avoid it, then be prepared for many, many people.

 - If you are flexible, I suggest getting to Greece for 5 days between April and June or September and October.
-The weather should be pleasantly warm but not hot, and crowds are gone (it still might be busy).
+The weather should be pleasantly warm but not hot, and the crowds are gone (it still might be busy).

 - Athens is also beautiful in spring – as you can see, there are many good months to visit Athens and Santorini.
 Just try to avoid July and August.